openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public func value<T>(): Option<T>
 ```

-Function: The return value of the argument matcher required by the framework.
+Functionality: The return value of the argument matcher that the framework needs to call.

-Return Value:
+Return value:

-- Option\<T> - A value matching the type of the actual input parameter.
+- Option\<T> - A value matching the type of the actual argument.## class OrderedVerifier

-## class OrderedVerifier

 ```cangjie
 public class OrderedVerifier {}
 ```

-Function: This type is used to collect "verification statements" and can dynamically pass verification behaviors in the `ordered` function.
+Purpose: This type is used to collect "verification statements" that can be dynamically passed into verification behaviors within the `ordered` function.

 ### func checkThat(VerifyStatement)